sadielbartholomew/cf-plot/docs/source/introduction.rst

-A gallery of outputs made with cf-plot, showcasing a range of plotting possibilities with links to relevant documentation pages and to example code, can be found on the `gallery page`_, as also linked to the static image of the gallery at the to of this page.
+A gallery of outputs made with cf-plot, showcasing a range of plotting possibilities with links to relevant documentation pages and to example code, can be found on the :ref:`gallery page<examplesgallery>`, as also linked to the static image of the gallery at the to of this page.